UNdot33K/ScriptKiddie_AV/README.md

-It mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html and it is responsible to create hashes and also provide some other useful features.
-The other executable "cmp" is written in Python, which compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results.
+It mainly consists of 3 executables, a batch file which coordinates the procedures, a freeware utility from Nirsoft called "HashMyFiles" which can be found here: https://www.nirsoft.net/utils/hash_my_files.html which is responsible to create hashes and also provide some other useful features.
+The other executable "CMP" is written in Python, it compares the results of the "HashMyFiles" utility and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results.
 Considering there can be also false alarms, often looking at the logs it is not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!

-The "FR_AV" parent directory contains 2 additional subdirectories, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+The "SFR_AV" parent directory contains 2 additional subdirectories, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.

 -- the batch file should be edited only if you want to use different folder names, in that case you can change the paths set at the top of the script and then it is expected to work on